fengwz17/MCVI/README.md

 forked from https://github.com/bhy/mcvi

-Without understanding mcvi, MCVIF is my own implementation
+MCVIF is my own implementation and has some problem